As interviewed in the WPI Alumni magazine:

 In 2012, the PMC generated 52 percent of the Jimmy Fund’s annual revenue and was Dana-Farber’s single largest contributor.
 More than 233,000 individual contributions were made to last year’s fundraising campaign.
 In 2013, PMC cyclists will ride with the goal of raising $38 million for Dana-Farber.

-The Pan-Mass Challenge is a fully (volunteer) supported bike-a-thon — with food and water stops, mechanical and medical assistance, luggage transportation, and lodging — that runs through 46 towns across Massachusetts.
+The Pan-Mass Challenge is a fully (volunteer) supported bike-a-thon.
+It includes food and water stops, mechanical and medical assistance, luggage transportation, and lodging.
+Also, it runs through 46 towns across Massachusetts.
 Approximately 5,500 cyclists ride in the event.
 Cyclists choose from 11 routes of varying mileage designed to cater to all levels of cycling strength and fundraising ability.
-There are six two-day routes that range from 153 to 190 miles and five one-day rides that range from 25 to 110 miles.
-Cyclists are required to raise between $500 and $5,000 to ride in the PMC, depending on the chosen route.
+There are six two-day routes that range from 153 to 190 miles.
+Also, five one-day rides that range from 25 to 110 miles.
+Cyclists must raise between $500 and $5,000 to ride in the PMC, depending on the chosen route.